What to Do When Pulled Over for DUI in Hillsborough County

 The officer may ask you to open the trunk or one of the doors.
 If the officer is asking, say no. If the officer is telling you, go ahead and comply.

-At this stage of the process the officer will attempt a “preliminary breath test” by asking you to blow into a breathalyzer.
-It is highly recommended to refuse this as well.
-Just like the field sobriety test, you can refuse it and you should.
+At this stage of the process, the officer will attempt a “preliminary breath test” by asking you to blow into a breathalyzer.
+It is highly recommended that this be refused as well.
+Just like the field sobriety test, you can refuse it, and you should.
 The “preliminary breath test” is another tool for the officer’s report to justify his probable cause to arrest you for DUI.
-By refusing you will lose your license for up to a year, but within 10 calendar days of the loss you can contest on a technicality.
+By refusing, you will lose your license for up to a year, but within 10 calendar days of the loss, you can contest on a technicality.